Description

 connecting passage, the Golden West estates, the Emily W. De Ware residence addition, the A. H. Woodhill residence, Wilson

 Elementary School, and the Sterling Morton residence.
-The collection is also composed of three presentation boards for the
+The collection also contains three presentation boards for the following

-following projects: the Mrs. W.P.
+projects: the Mrs. W.P.
 Hamilton residence, the Converse residence, and an unidentified residence dated 1930.
+A donation in

 Background